Resolving Aadhaar Application Issues: Steps for Re-enrolment

 What to Expect When You Visit the Centre

 When you arrive at the centre, you will be guided through the process by an operator.
-You might have to wait a little, but the staff are there to help you.
+You might experience a short wait, but the staff are there to help you.
 The environment is set up to ensure your application is handled correctly.

 Filling Out Your Application Form Carefully

 You will be given an application form to fill out.
 Take your time and make sure every detail – your name, address, date of birth, and gender – is entered accurately and matches your supporting documents.
-Double-checking at this stage can save a lot of trouble later.
+Double-checking at this stage can prevent future complications.

 Providing Your Biometric Information Again